 Meeting Twyla Herbert

-At age 15 Lugee, as a member of the singing group the Crewnecks, auditioned for pianist Twyla Herber.
+At age 15 Lugee, as a member of the singing group the Crewnecks, auditioned for pianist Twyla Herbert.
 She offered the Crewnecks a place to rehearse.
-Lugge showed up regularly becoming friends with the classicallt trained Twlya who was his senior by 20 years.
+Lugge showed up regularly becoming friends with the classically trained Twlya who was his senior by 20 years.
 Twyla Herbert and Lugee became prolific song writing partners working together for 30 years until her death in 2009.
 They wrote hundreds of songs together yielding a dozen hits.
 In 1962 Twyla and Lugee wrote "The Gypsy Cried," recording it on two-track machine in a garage.

 The Gypsy Cried Single and Stardom

 Lugee was hired by record producer/distributor Nick Cenci to perform on a recording.
 Lugee approached Cenci asking him to promote “The Gypsy Cried”.
 Nick produced a full band recording of the song at Gateway Studio in Pittsburgh paying the band with wine and $500.
 Nick released the single under the name of Lou Christie on his Co & Ce label.
 Within two weeks Nick broke the record on Pittsburgh radio stations and airplay quickly spread to Johnstown, Cleveland, and San Francisco.
 Roulette Records picked up national distribution of the "The Gypsy Cried" making it a smash hit at number 24 on the Billboard charts.
 Selling over one million copies of the song, Christie at age 19 was awarded a gold record.